 In order to make these crispy sweet potato fries you'll need just a few items:

 - Sweet Potatoes

-No need for splattering oil, these fries are made in the oven for an easier and healthier dish!
-Here’s what to do:
+No need for splattering oil, these fries are made in the oven for an easy and nutritious dish!
+Here's what to do:

-- Place cut potatoes in a bowl and toss with seasonings, cornstarch, and oil.
+- Place cut potatoes in a bowl and toss with seasonings, cornstarch, and touch of oil.